FourjsGenero/ex_contacts/README.md

 ### Components

+1. Mobile:
+  * the contacts app (for Android or iOS)
+2. Backend:
-1. Server: the database creation program
+  * the database creation program
-2. Server: the configuration program to define app users and data filters
+  * the configuration program to define app users and data filters
-3. Server: the dbsync server program implementing the REST Web Service
+  * the dbsync server program implementing the REST Web Service
-3. Mobile: the contacts app (for Android or iOS)

 ### Key features

 1. Optimized DB Synchronization process:
-** based on timestamp modification flags
+  * based on timestamp modification flags
-** only modifed contact records are sent
+  * only modifed contact records are sent
-** does not send contact photo data if not needed
+  * does not send contact photo data if not needed
-** does not send contact notes details if not needed ** data filter can be defined per users (to load only contacts from a given city or country) ** return receipt mechanism to make sure mobile app has updated local database
+  * does not send contact notes details if not needed
+  * data filter can be defined per users (to load only contacts from a given city or country)
+  * return receipt mechanism to make sure mobile app has updated local database
 2. DB Synchronization can be encrypted over HTTPS, using JSON or XML format.
 3. Server programs can be executed through GAS for load balancing.
 4. App users can protect their login with a password.